Saint Maximilian Maria Kolbe: A Life of Truth, Sacrifice, and Faith

 No one in the world can change Truth.
 What we can do and and should do is to seek truth and to serve it when we have found it.
 The real conflict is the inner conflict.
 Beyond armies of occupation and the hetacombs of extermination camps, there are two irreconcilable enemies in the depth of every soul: good and evil, sin and love.
 And what use are the victories on the battlefield if we are ourselves are defeated in our innermost personal selves? ~Saint Maximilian Maria Kolbe

-Never be afraid of loving the Blessed Virgin Mary too much.
+Never be afraid of loving the Blessed Virgin too much.
 You can never love her more than Jesus did and If anyone does not wish to have Mary Immaculate for his mother, he will not have Christ for his brother. ~Saint Maximilian Maria Kolbe

 Oh Mary, conceived without sin, pray for us who have recourse to thee.
 And for all those who do not have recourse to thee; especially the Masons and all those recommended to thee. ~Saint Maximilian Maria Kolbe